How Many Calories Does It Take To Build a Pound of Muscle?

 Estimating the Energy Cost of Building Muscle

 Muscle is made of water (75%), protein (20%), and a mix of fat and glycogen (5%).
 Water weighs a lot, but it doesn’t contain any calories.
 Only the protein, fat, and glycogen can be broken down into energy.
-That’s why a pound of muscle only contains 1,200 calories, whereas a pound of fat contains 3,500 calories.
+That’s why a pound of muscle only contains 800 calories, whereas a pound of fat contains 3,500 calories.

 This is where people often make a mistake.
-They assume that since a pound of muscle contains 1,200 calories, it must take 1,200 calories to gain that pound.
+They assume that since a pound of muscle contains 800 calories, you only need to eat 800 extra calories to gain a pound of muscle.
 That’s not quite right.
 If you’re stimulating muscle growth by lifting weights, you’ll burn around 300 calories for every hour you spend lifting.
-Then you need to eat the extra food, which takes energy to digest.
+Then you need to digest all the extra food, burning up even more calories.
 Once you’ve digested that food, some of the energy is used to fuel muscle-protein synthesis (study, study, study).
-In the end, it can take anywhere from 1,500 to 2,500 calories to build a pound of muscle.

 Hardgainers & the Role of Genetics